-We believe that every learner in our school should be challenged and stretched to achieve as much as they possibly can throughout their time with us.
-To allow this to happen, we regularly assess learners’ performance in all subjects, and we carefully track this performance against our expectations of each learner.
-This ensures that we can intervene to address any underachievement; it also allows us to reward and acknowledge learners who are meeting or exceeding expectations.
+We believe that every learner in our school should be challenged and stretched to achieve as much as they possibly can during their time with us.
+To ensure that this happens, we regularly assess learners’ performance in all subjects, and we carefully track this performance against their targets.
+This means that we can intervene to address any underachievement; it also allows us to reward and acknowledge learners who are reaching or exceeding their targets.

-A summary of this information is sent to parents/carers at least three times per year.
+A summary of this information is sent to parents/carers at least three times per year in the form of a gradebook report.
 We actively encourage parents to contact the school to discuss any issues that these reports might raise.

 We are very confident that the information we report to parents is accurate.
-This is because senior teachers and leaders regularly look at learners’ work and at their examination/test results for evidence to justify the grades that have been awarded.
+This is because senior teachers and leaders regularly look at learners’ work and at their assessment results to justify the grades they have been awarded.
 We have a strong and improving record of being accurate in this process.

 We hope that this gives you an overview of our approaches to assessment and reporting at Kepier.
 If you have any further queries, please do not hesitate to contact us.

-The person who is most likely to be able to help you is Mr Langley, Assistant Principal for Curriculum and Assessment.
+The person who is most likely to be able to help you is Mr Langley, Assistant Principal.